gulfiliz/gulfiliz.github.io/_posts/2025-03-10-erotapokriseis-iii.md

 **A:** Structure.

+P.S.
+I gave her the long answer in the email.

 ---

 **7) Q:** You folded a crane for everyone you love and left them with Sadako in Hiroshima.
 Will you write on Hiroshima?